 1) Chronic Leg Swelling:

 Venous insufficiency, lymphedema, congestive heart failure, liver disease, and kidney disease are all causes of chronic leg swelling that predispose you to recurrent cellulitis.
-Have your doctor assess you for these medical conditions if you have recurrent cellulitis and leg swelling.
 Keep your legs elevated to minimize swelling.
 For venous insufficiency and lymphedema, compression stockings can be used to reduce the swelling of your legs.
-For swelling caused by heart, liver or kidney disease, you may require diuretics (water pills) to help your body eliminate excess salt and water to decrease swelling.
+For swelling caused by heart, liver, or kidney disease, you may require diuretics (water pills) to help your body eliminate excess salt and water to decrease swelling.

 2) Fungal Infections: